Testability of relations between permutations: A survey of previous work and directions for further research

 Following \cite[Definition 2.4]{NewmanSohler2013}, our notion of testability from Definition \ref{def:testable-equations} is \emph{nonuniform in $\eps$, }in the sense that it requires a family of testers, one for each $\eps$.
 In the more standard notion of testability, which we refer to as \emph{uniform testability} (see \cite[Definition 1.6]{Goldreich}), there is just a single tester, and it takes $\epsilon$ as input\emph{. }To upgrade our testability to uniform testability, we need the function $\epsilon\mapsto\calM_{\eps}$, that chooses the tester according to $\eps$, to be computable.

-We would like to understand which systems of equations are uniformly testable, and whether there is a gap between the uniform and nonuniform notions.
-In particular, \begin{problem} Can Theorem \ref{thm:amenable-groups-are-testable} be strengthened to prove uniform testability for some systems of equations?
-For example, is $E$ uniformly testable when the Følner function of the amenable group $\Gamma\left(E\right)$ is computable? (see Section \ref{subsec:amenable-groups}). \end{problem}
+We would like to understand which systems of relations are uniformly testable, and whether there is a gap between the uniform and nonuniform notions.
+In particular, \begin{problem} Can Theorem \ref{thm:MainPositive} be strengthened to prove uniform testability for some systems of relations? \end{problem} This problem is further discussed in Section \ref{subsec:UniformAndGroups}.